kamuridesu/KamTube/docs/reference.md

 * quality: the quality of the video, pass "audio" to download as audio

 Returns:
-* The encoded URI to direct download
+* an object containing the title of the video and the encoded URI to direct download
 * null in case of error

 ### download